Nashville, Tennessee: 18th and 19th centuries

+In the aftermath of the Civil War, the Fisk Jubilee Singers of Fisk University in Nashville emerged as a beacon of hope and cultural pride.
+By 1871, this ensemble began touring the U.S. and Europe, earning international acclaim for their performances of Negro spirituals.
+Their success not only provided vital funding for their university but also marked Nashville as a significant center for African American music and culture, laying the groundwork for the city's enduring musical legacy.

 In 1873, Nashville suffered another cholera epidemic, along with towns throughout Sumner County along railroad routes and the Cumberland River.
 This was part of a larger epidemic that struck the Mississippi Valley system and other areas of the United States, such as New York and towns along its major lakes and rivers.
 The epidemic is estimated to have killed around 1,000 people in Nashville, and 50,000 total.

 Meanwhile, the city had reclaimed its important shipping and trading position and developed a solid manufacturing base.
 The post–Civil War years of the late 19th century brought new prosperity to Nashville and Davidson County.
 Wealthy planters and businessmen built grand, classical-style buildings.
 A replica of the Parthenon was constructed in Centennial Park, near downtown.

-On April 30, 1892, Ephraim Grizzard, an African-American man, was lynched in a spectacle murder in front of a European-American mob of 10,000 in Nashville.
+On April 30, 1892, Ephraim Grizzard, an African-American man, was lynched in a spectacle murder in front of a white mob of 10,000 in Nashville.
 He was a suspect in the assault of two white sisters.
 His lynching was described by journalist Ida B. Wells as: "A naked, bloody example of the blood-thirstiness of the nineteenth century civilization of the Athens of the South."
 His brother, Henry Grizzard, had been lynched and hanged on April 24, 1892, in nearby Goodlettsville as a suspect in the same assault incident.
 From 1877 to 1950, a total of six lynchings of Blacks were conducted in Davidson County, four before the turn of the century.